dfoerderreuther/osgi-sample/README.md

 # osgi-sample
-Simple OSGi-Sample with two modules, one service and one web client
+Simple annotation-based OSGi-sample with two modules (one service and one web client)

 Run with apache felix and